 Still, it’s important to understand two potential downsides to automatic dividend reinvestment.

-If you’re investing for retirement, you might want to turn off dividend reinvestment once you’ve stopped working.
+If your investing strategies aim for retirement, you might want to turn off dividend reinvestment once you’ve stopped working.
 That way, you’ll receive cash distributions that you can put toward living expenses.
-Before retirement, however, reinvesting dividends can help maximize your gains and set you up for the potential to receive higher payouts later on.
+Before retirement, however, reinvesting dividends can help maximize your gains and set you up for the potential to receive higher payouts in the future.

-As you begin your buy-and-hold strategy, you must first decide how and when you want to buy your investments.
-You can choose to buy your investments all at once — lump sum investing – or begin an investment schedule — dollar cost averaging.
+There are generally two buy-and-hold investing options.
+You can choose to buy your investments all at once (lump sum investing) or begin an investment schedule (dollar cost averaging).

 The sooner you invest your sum of money, the sooner you begin earning returns, especially, in this case, compound returns.